What is a Judge of Election?

 Requirements to Serve as a Judge of Election

-Judges of Election must meet
+Judges of Election must meet all of the requirements listed in the application, including being:

 - Allow the use of the judge's cell phone (by all judges within the polling place) on Election Day;